AI Guidance and Best Practices

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-In order for Extension to remain the leading source of trusted, research-based information of the highest quality for our stakeholders, we must lay the groundwork for the strategic, successful use of AI in Extension.
+Collapse ▲In order for Extension to remain the leading source of trusted, research-based information of the highest quality for our stakeholders, we must lay the groundwork for the strategic, successful use of AI.

 Page Menu